Rajupaja Areena: Teams

 Ice hockey teams including TPS of the Liiga, TUTO, and several others have played in this venue.
 When the new Elysée Arena was completed in November 1990, TPS moved there.
 Since then, the arena has been best known as the home of TUTO.

-As of the 2021–22 season, the arena is home to three TUTO Hockey teams: TUTO Hockey of the Mestis, TUTO Hockey U20 of the U20 SM-sarja, and TUTO Hockey U18 of U18 SM-sarja; and two TPS Juniorijääkiekko teams: TPS Naiset of the Naisten Liiga and TPS Akatemia of the Naisten Suomi-sarja.
+As of the 2021–22 season, the arena is home to three TUTO Hockey teams: TUTO Hockey of the Mestis, TUTO Hockey U20 of the U20 SM-sarja, and TUTO Hockey U18 of U18 SM-sarja; and two TPS Juniorijääkiekko teams: TPS Naiset of the Auroraliiga and TPS Akatemia of the Naisten Suomi-sarja.
 Other ice hockey teams that call the arena home include the Chiefs of the 2.
 Divisioona and Kisurit Turku of the 3.
 Divisioona.